Best Victrola Record Players: From 1900s Icon to Today’s Affordable Turntables

 • Record Player: This is the all-in-one option.
 It has the platter, tonearm, cartridge, speakers, and preamp all built into one box.
 You take it out of the packaging, plug it in, and it works.
 That’s the suitcase style Victrola and Crosley are famous for.

-• Turntable: This is just the “player” itself—no built-in speakers, no “everything in one” shortcuts.
+• Turntable: This is just the “player” itself, no built-in speakers, no “everything in one” shortcuts.
 A turntable is meant to be part of a bigger system.
 You connect it to an amp, powered speakers, or a preamp, depending on your setup.
 It gives you better parts, better sound, and most importantly, the flexibility to upgrade as you go.

-After working with so many beginners, we’ve found this record player vs turntable split is the single most important choice you make early on.
-Thankfully, we don’t discriminate – we’ve created fully comprehensive guides for both routes to keep you on the right path.
-Whether it’s a record player or turntable, victrola or any crosley, there’s a sea of junk in this category, and it really helps to have someone point out what’s actually worth bringing home.
+We’ve created fully comprehensive guides for both routes to keep you on the right path.
+Whether it’s a record player or turntable, victrola, crosley, or other – there’s a sea of junk in the record player world, and it really helps to have someone point out what’s actually worth bringing home.
 More on those answers in a bit, for now let’s help narrow down between the two options.

-Victrola makes something for literally everyone—it’s one of the few brands that covers the entire range of vinyl listeners.
+Because they have both “record players” and “turntables”, it’s one of the few brands that covers the entire range of vinyl listeners.

 But if you want a setup that can actually stack up against well-regarded brands like Audio-Technica or Fluance, Victrola also makes a strong line of turntables.
 They’re designed to deliver real sound quality and give you room to upgrade over time.

-So the rule of thumb is simple: if you’re in it for casual, budget-friendly spins, stick with the suitcase record player.
-If you’re in it for the long haul, Victrola’s turntable lineup is where you’ll find the performance and features to grow with your collection.
+• If you’re in it for the long haul, Victrola’s turntable lineup is where you’ll find the performance and features to grow with your collection.

 Here’s the quick side by side:

-• Great for small apartments or dorms
+Living situation Great for small apartments or dorms Better for more permanent home setups

-• Casual use, every once in a while
+Listening style Casual use every once in a while Designed to grow with your collection

-• Lower sound quality
+Sound quality Lower sound quality Higher sound quality

-• Upgradable cartridges and components
+Upgrade potential Limited upgrade potential Upgradable cartridges and components

 Best Victrola Record Players

 Not going to sugarcoat it: this category will get a lot of flack online.
 And yeah, they’re not built for audiophile perfection.
-But if you know what to expect—and stick to the better models—Victrola actually has some solid picks that make great budget-friendly starters.

-But for now, here are some of our top choices if you’re taking that path.
+Here are some of our top choices if you’re taking that path.

 Victrola Journey suitcase record player in red with an open lid, displaying its built-in stereo speakers and turntable.